What do you think is the biggest threat to your organization, right now?

 There used to be eight major music studios around the world who dominated the music industry.
 Then came a new innovation: digital.

 These major music studios ignored the digital revolution as the valuable medium consumers saw it to be.
 The collective organization’s immune systems attacked it, convinced they could bring down this perceived threat by winning court battles or simply brushing it off as a fad that will never catch on or work.

 What they didn’t realise is that you cannot beat this digital model.
 It will happen.
 It’s just a question of when and how.
-While their immune system fought to “protect” them from this perceived “invader”, the market environment continued to inevitably transform without them.
+While their corporate immune system fought to “protect” them from this perceived “invader”, the market environment continued to inevitably transform without them.

 Since they did not evolve with the transforming environment, these eight major studios eventually disappeared and the music industry, as everyone used to know it, self-collapsed.
 A new, transformed music industry rose up in its place.
 Fast forward to today, and we now essentially see two digital platforms driving the new music industry and collecting most of the record sales revenue: iTunes and Spotify.